DON’T MISS YOUR CHANCE TO PHOTOGRAPH AFRICA!

 - On land, Unimog is a beast of a machine.
 Designed by the German military, it will go through any type of terrain without problems come rain or shine.
 We chose the Unimog as our photo platform because you’ll be able to photograph from either side of the vehicle at any particular sighting.
 You’ll have your own designated seat with its own bean bag and an additional bean bag to use on the opposite side of the vehicle which you simply move across to.
 With this arrangement, you’ll avoid the frustration of a fellow photographer blocking your shot at that crucial moment as in traditional game viewers.

-With 16 travelers, we will break into two groups of eight.
-Each morning and afternoon we will send out one group via boat and one group on land.
+Each morning and afternoon we will head either on the boat or on land, alternating to get a good number of each type.
 Each safari is hosted by one of our two leaders who will be on hand to not only go through the basics but help you with some more advanced techniques to take your photography to the next level.

 There is no better way to improve your wildlife photography than in the best classroom in the world – The African Bush.
 This package will appeal to photographers of all levels of experience and ability who want a more immersive safari experience at some of the best photo locations in Botswana.
 No matter how much you think you know there’s always something more to learn when it comes to wildlife photography.
 And our guides will be on hand throughout this safari to help you do just that!